 Some of the agencies are nonprofits that charge non-fee rates, while others can be for-profit and include high fees.

 Companies that offer credit counseling will sometimes offer debt consolidation programs.
-Atkins explains that while these companies do not actually consolidate the debt into one loan or refinance the debt to a lower rate, they may offer to manage your debt payments for you.
+While these companies do not actually consolidate the debt into one loan or refinance the debt to a lower rate, they may offer to manage your debt payments for you.

 Debt consolidation loans